I Let AI Handle Almost the Entire Migration from Next.js to Astro

 It ran bun run build, checked output size, inspected representative HTML sizes, ran lint, Vitest, Playwright E2E, and collected Lighthouse results for mobile and desktop.

-For example, small local wrappers replaced next/link, next/image, and next/navigation. next-themes and nuqs were also removed, with only the behavior this site needed reimplemented locally.
+Small local wrappers replaced next/link, next/image, and next/navigation.
+I also removed next-themes and nuqs, and kept only the behavior this site actually needs as local code.

-RSS, sitemap, robots, metadata, OGP, and JSON-LD are now generated from the Astro side.
-The Cloudflare Pages workflow was updated for the Astro build as well.
+RSS, sitemap, robots, metadata, OGP, and JSON-LD are now generated on the Astro side.
+The Cloudflare Pages workflow was updated for the Astro build too.

 The biggest issue was hydration.

-Components that had naturally run as client components in Next.js did not work in Astro unless directives such as client:load were set explicitly.
-The first E2E run failed in ordinary ways.
+Things that naturally ran as client components in Next.js do not run in Astro unless directives such as client:load are set explicitly.
+The first E2E run failed normally.

-For example, the language switch active state was wrong on English pages, the theme toggle stayed in a placeholder state, and the Publications filter did not work.
-When entering a blog detail page from an English page, the date still appeared in Japanese format.
+The active state of the language switch was wrong on English pages.
+The theme toggle stayed as a placeholder.
+The Publications filter did not work.
+When entering a blog detail page from an English page, the date was still formatted in Japanese.

-Codex fixed these while reading the E2E failure logs and inspecting the DOM.
-It passed the current pathname from Astro to the Header, placed the theme provider inside the Header island, and hydrated the Publications page itself.
+Codex fixed them while reading the E2E failure logs.
+It passed the current pathname from Astro to the Header, put the theme provider inside the Header island, and hydrated the Publications page itself.
+The work was the same kind of thing I would have done by hand.

-After the site was working, I asked a separate read-only reviewer to inspect the diff.
+After the site worked end to end, I asked a separate read-only reviewer to inspect the diff.
 That caught several important details.

 The sitemap still contained publication detail URLs that did not actually exist.
-Article OGP metadata such as article:published_time had disappeared.
+Blog article OGP metadata such as article:published_time had disappeared.
 Cloudflare headers still targeted /_next/static/* instead of Astro's /_astro/*.

 After the review, Codex fixed the sitemap, article metadata, cache headers, and base path handling.
-At the end it inspected the generated HTML directly to confirm that the meta tags were actually present.
+At the end, it inspected the generated HTML directly and confirmed that the meta tags were really present.

 Numbers